Gambinoo3005/bryan-jacinto-writing-portfolio/src/content/blogs/lean-local-seo-handbook.md

 No tricks.
 No hacks.
 Just solid, consistent work.

-## Your Google Business Profile Is Your Digital Storefront
+## Your Google Business Profile Is your digital storefront

 Here's something I tell every client: your Google Business Profile is basically your digital storefront.
 And just like a physical storefront, if it looks abandoned or half-finished, people notice.
 They always do.